apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 30th, 2018: Apache Jackrabbit Oak 1.6.13 released
+Jackrabbit Oak 1.6.13 is a patch release that contains fixes and improvements over the previous 1.6.x release.
+See the [downloads](downloads.html#oak1.6) page for more details.

 #### July 23rd, 2018: Apache Jackrabbit Oak 1.9.6 released
 Jackrabbit Oak 1.9.6 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the